akhilmet/akhil-personal-portfolio/README.md

             return 'how_to'
         elif any(word in text for word in ['code', 'function', 'implement', 'write']): return 'coding'
+        elif any(word in text for word in ['debug', 'fix', 'error', 'problem']): return 'debugging'
         elif any(word in text for word in ['why', 'reason', 'because']): return 'reasoning'
         elif any(word in text for word in ['list', 'enumerate', 'examples']): return 'listing'
+        elif any(word in text for word in ['compare', 'difference', 'versus']): return 'comparison'
         elif text.strip().endswith('?'):
             return 'question'
         else: